-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

-- D1. use standard laboratory apparatus for physical measurements; - D2. use computers for the acquisition, storage, and analysis of data; - D3. design and set up optical measurements using apparatus similar to that found in professional photonics laboratories.
+- D1. use standard laboratory apparatus for physical measurements; - D2. use computers for the acquisition, storage, and analysis of data.

+The fundamentals for skill D2 are introduced in a core Part I module (PHYS1201) and assessed via coursework.
 Skill D1 is developed and assessed primarily via the core laboratory modules in Parts I and II.
 Skill D2 is developed and assessed during the laboratory modules, especially the Part II Physics from Evidence module, which includes a computing component.
-Skill D3 is addressed in the Practical Photonics modules and usually also in the final year project.